cloudmesh-community/book/chapters/quick516.md

 students there are three different ways on how you can take this class.

-* Way 1: free form.
-The prefered way for most students.
-Here you simply look at the Syllabys table and identify whatever section you feel like reding.
+* Way 1: Free form.
+The preferred way for most students.
+Here you simply look at the Syllabus table and identify whatever section you feel like reding.
 The sections that are released are marked with :white_check_mark:.
 Note that the book may include sections that are not marked in the syllabus.
 YOu do not have to read such sections.